Edo Murić

-Edo Murić (born November 27, 1991) is a Slovenian professional basketball player who last played for Cedevita Olimpija of the Slovenian League and the ABA League.
+Edo Murić (born 27 November 1991) is a Slovenian professional basketball player for Ilirija of the Slovenian Basketball League and ABA League.
 He also represents the Slovenian national team.
 Standing at 2.02 m (6 ft 8 in), he plays the small forward position.

 Professional career

 Murić started playing basketball for Ljubljana-based team Parklji.
 In the season 2008–09 he was loaned to TCG Mercator for one season.
 In the 2009–10 season he returned to Parklji where he stayed until the summer of 2010.

 Krka

 In 2010, Murić signed a contract with the Slovenian team Krka.
 With Krka he won the 2010–11 FIBA EuroChallenge winning 83-77 in the final against Lokomotiv Kuban.
 In 17 games he averaged 4.9 points, 0.6 assists and 3.3 rebounds per game in the 2010–11 FIBA EuroChallenge.
 He played four seasons with Krka and won the EuroChallenge, Slovenian Basketball Cup and four times Slovenian League.
 The 2013–14 season was his last season with Krka and it was also his best season where averaged 13.4 points, 4.7 rebounds and 1.6 assists per game in ABA league.